Nickenn/semester-project-2/README.md

 <img src="/ItemHunt-screenshot.png" alt="Screenshot of the ItemHunt website on desktop">

+Auction site for item bidding.

 ## Description

-This website was for an assignment the second semester project.
-It was assigned by Noroff school of technology and digital media.

-"An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.
+This website is and auction site where users may bid on items and add items for other users to bid on.

 When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings."

-The assignment was to create a online auction website where users could register new accounts and bit on items on the site.
 The API functionality is handled by an existing application.

-### Links

-- <a href="https://spectacular-mousse-1a00dd.netlify.app/" target="_blank">ItemHunt website</a>

-- <a href="https://github.com/users/Nickenn/projects/4/views/1" target="_blank">Gantt Chart</a>

-- <a href="https://xd.adobe.com/view/459eccb7-936a-4793-acd7-8d6d35db7111-10cd/" target="_blank">ItemHunt prototype</a>

-- <a href="https://trello.com/b/LHfEfqJx/semester-project-2" target="_blank">Trello Board</a>

 ## Built with